ceaseless-prayer/CeaselessAndroid/README.md

 # Ceaseless for Android [![Build Status](https://travis-ci.org/ceaseless-prayer/CeaselessAndroid.svg?branch=master)](https://travis-ci.org/ceaseless-prayer/CeaselessAndroid)
 The Ceaseless Prayer app for Android will be built natively using material design.

+Download on the Play Store

+You can download the app on the [Play Store](hhttps://play.google.com/store/apps/details?id=org.theotech.ceaselessandroid)

 # Android Setup

 You may want to install [Android Studio](http://developer.android.com/tools/studio/index.html).